Breakaway (Kelly Clarkson album): Music and lyrics

 Clarkson shares writing credits on six songs from Breakaway.
 "Breakaway" was included as the album's opening and title track.
 She described it as a simple song, and further explained, "I think that its simplicity is what's beautiful about it.
 Whenever writers or producers come to work with me, they take advantage of the fact that I can really belt it out.
 What's cool about 'Breakaway' is that it doesn't take advantage of that.
 The song just uses the simplicity of my voice.
 I've done country music, I've done pop, I've done gospel... all of my singles have sounded different.
 But this song was different from everything I've done; people didn't even know it was me!"
-Written by Max Martin and Dr. Luke, Clarkson described the second track "Since U Been Gone", as "not as "smooth" as pop or R&B. Clarkson said of the track, the very last to be recorded for the album, "It's very emotional.
+Written by Max Martin and Dr. Luke, Clarkson described the second track "Since U Been Gone", as "not as "smooth" as pop or R&B. Clarkson said of the track, the last to be recorded for the album, "It's very emotional.
 Vocally, it can be a lot more challenging, but is very fun to play live."
 Written by Clarkson, Dr. Luke, and Martin, the third track, "Behind These Hazel Eyes", was the last song she had co-written for the album.
 She recalled, "I wrote 'Behind These Hazel Eyes' about my last boyfriend.
 It's the last song I wrote for the album, I almost didn't make the deadline."
 The fourth track, "Because of You", was originally intended for Thankful.
 Clarkson wrote a draft of the song after a late night talk with a friend who had hard time with her family, with Moody and Hodges providing additional writing.
 "Gone", the fifth track, was written by Kara DioGuardi and John Shanks.
 Clarkson admits she cannot relate thoroughly to the song, but felt that it should be heard nonetheless.
 The sixth track, "Addicted", was written by Clarkson, Ben Moody, and David Hodges.
 Clarkson revealed that the song was inspired by the songs featured on Evanescence's debut album Fallen (2003).
 She remarked, "I wanted to work with someone as passionate about music as I am.
 And then I heard that Evanescence record ...
 I loved their record because of the passion behind it.